Fitness Volt

 5. Increase your range of motion, and therefore the difficulty of the exercise, by using push-up handles or placing your hands on stacked weight plates or yoga blocks.

-If you’ve mastered pike push-ups and want to overload your delts and triceps with more weight, give handstand push-ups a try.
-Needless to say, this is much more challenging as you’re going to be lifting your entire body weight with just your arms.
+If you’ve mastered pike push-ups and want to overload your delts and triceps with more weight, try handstand push-ups.
+This is much more challenging as you’ll be lifting your entire body weight.

 Learn how to do handstand push-ups here.

-Battle ropes are mostly thought of as a conditioning tool but may also be useful for building muscle mass.
-Alternating slams are a lot like doing dynamic front raises and, as such, are an effective anterior deltoid exercise.
-So, an exercise that builds muscle, builds fitness, and burns fat at the same time– what’s not to love?!
+Battle ropes are mostly considered a conditioning tool but may also be useful for building muscle mass.
+Alternating slams are a lot like doing dynamic front raises and are an effective anterior deltoid exercise.
+An exercise that builds muscle, improves overall fitness, and burns fat simultaneously — what’s not to love?!

 Learn how to do this exercise here.